DRadulovich/perazzi-site/PGPT/V2/Brand-Strategy/Audience-Psych-Archetypes.md

 - Brand communication feels like it “gets” them.
 - Guidance from Perazzi (human or digital) can meet them where they are, while still pulling them toward the deeper ethos of the brand.

+Common queries this answers:

+- "What are Perazzi audience archetypes or buyer personas?"
+- "How do I tailor messaging to prestige or status-oriented shooters?"
+- "What language resonates with analytical or comparison-focused buyers?"
+- "How do loyalist and legacy audiences differ?"
+- "What motivates performance-driven or competitive shooters?"
+- "What are Perazzi psychographic segments?"

 ---

 ## 2. Archetype Overview Table